 Pre-Clerkship blocks/courses adhere to NBME policy for all in-house examinations, including an examination check-in procedure.
 Check-in tables are located outside the lecture halls and open 30 minutes prior to the scheduled examination start time.
+Please be sure to check your email for any campus-specific check-in procedures.

-Students MUST be in line 15 minutes prior to the examination start time.
-At check-in, students are required to present a photo ID and sign in on the roster.
+At check-in, students are required to present a TAMHSC ID and sign in on the roster.
 Staff check each student's laptop and accessories to ensure only authorized items are brought into the examination hall, including: